janstenpickle/extruder/docs/src/main/tut/quickstart.md

 resolvers += Resolver.bintrayRepo("janstenpickle", "maven")
 libraryDependencies += "extruder" %% "extruder" % "0.9.1"

+// only if you require support for cats-effect instances libraryDependencies += "extruder" %% "extruder-cats-effect" % "0.9.1"

 // only if you require support for Typesafe config libraryDependencies += "extruder" %% "extruder-typesafe" % "0.9.1"